zhy1369800/claude-code-router/README.md

 ## Buy me a coffee
 If you find this project helpful, you can choose to sponsor the author with a cup of coffee.
 [Buy me a coffee](http://paypal.me/musistudio1999)

+## Sponsors
+Thanks to the following sponsors:

+@Simon Leischnig (If you see this, feel free to contact me and I can update it with your GitHub information)